Pineapple Ground Cherry

 Planting & Growing

 Pineapple Ground Cherry will grow to be about 18 inches tall at maturity, with a spread of 3 feet.
 When planted in rows, individual plants should be spaced approximately 24 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant is typically grown in a designated vegetable garden.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America, and it is considered by many to be an heirloom variety.